rgcgithub/regenie/docs/docs/recommendations.md

 #### Exclusion files

-Quality control filters can be applied using [PLINK2](https://www.cog-genomics.org/plink/2.0/) to filter out samples and markers in the genotype file prior to step 1 of **regenie**.
-For example, to filter out SNPs with MAF below 5%, genotype missingess above 10% and Hardy-Weinberg equilibrium p-value exceeding \(10^{-15}\), and samples with more than 10% missingness,
+Quality control (QC) filters can be applied using [PLINK2](https://www.cog-genomics.org/plink/2.0/) to filter out samples and markers in the genotype file prior to step 1 of **regenie**.

+Note: **regenie** will throw an error if a low-variance SNP is included in the step 1 run.
+Hence, the user should run adequate QC filtering prior to running **regenie** to identify and remove such SNPs.

+For example, to filter out SNPs with minor allele frequency (MAF) below 1%, minor allele count (MAC) below 100, genotype missingess above 10% and
+Hardy-Weinberg equilibrium p-value exceeding \(10^{-15}\), and samples with more than 10% missingness,

 ```
 plink2 \
   --bfile ukb_cal_allChrs \
-  --maf 0.05 --geno 0.1 --hwe 1e-15 \
+  --maf 0.01 --mac 100 --geno 0.1 --hwe 1e-15 \
   --mind 0.1 \
   --write-snplist --write-samples --no-id-header \
   --out qc_pass